Skip to main content

 The conductor of this orchestra, the hypothalamus, is exquisitely sensitive to your body’s energy status.
 It constantly monitors your energy availability, the difference between your energy intake from your diet and your energy expenditure from exercise and other metabolic processes.

-When is low, whether from significant caloric restriction or intense, prolonged physical activity, the hypothalamus perceives a state of stress.
+When energy availability is low, whether from significant caloric restriction or intense, prolonged physical activity, the hypothalamus perceives a state of stress.
 In this state, it wisely diverts resources away from functions like reproduction, which are not essential for immediate survival, and toward more critical processes.

 This can lead to a suppression of the HPG axis, a quieting of the orchestra, as the conductor slows the tempo to conserve energy.
 This is a protective mechanism, a testament to your body’s innate intelligence.
 The reactivation of the HPG axis, therefore, is fundamentally a process of signaling to your body that it is safe, well-nourished, and ready to thrive.